 Why Is My Dog Chattering Their Teeth When It Isn't Cold Out?

-Chattering teeth can feel like something straight out of a cartoon.
 It's a behavior you might have only personally experienced if you live somewhere where winters get bitterly cold, and the bone-deep chill isn't something you can physiologically shrug off the way you can a little chill breeze after climbing out of the pool.

-Never mind experiencing it yourself; what about your dog?
-Chattering teeth is stereotypical as a behavior in reaction to the cold, but if your dog is chattering their teeth, does it mean they're cold?
+Chattering teeth is a stereotypical behavior in reaction to the cold, but if your dog is chattering their teeth, does it really just mean they're cold?

 That fur coat of theirs should keep them warmer (at least if they have one; shorthairs are subject to more temperature variation), but that doesn't mean they can't get chilled.

 The truth is, while true teeth chattering in humans is relatively rare outside of the cold, it's quite a bit more common in dogs!
-It's also not just because of the cold, though that can be a cause on a particularly cold dog walk

 What is Chattering, Anyway?